 You’ll want to divide each pile of your three piles into two.
-A plie for those in line with your overall ideas and another pile for applications which don’t match your criteria.
+A pile for those in line with your overall ideas and another pile for applications which don’t match your criteria.

 You might assume you’re competing with local builders for plots.
 However, unless they are high-end developers, they will be looking to buy a site for multiple dwellings.
-This means they might be willing to sell on smaller plots and take a finder’s fee.
+This means they might be willing to sell on smaller strips of land and take a finder’s fee.

-This can be one of the best methods to find a self-build plot as tradespeople talk to each other and their customers and so find opportunities way before others.
+This can be one of the best methods to find a plot for self building as tradespeople talk to each other and their customers and so find opportunities way before others.